adamliuio/adam-notes-content/_index.md

 date: 2020-09-13
 ---

-##### *\* It's better to view this site on desktop, because with every inter-page you click on, you create a sequence of pages, in some ways, this sequence can be your own unique experience of reading my blog. ;)*

 I'm Adam, I'm on a [[Mission]](/blog/mission), and this is a representation of part of my mind.
 And I think through them, you can find all these scattered thoughts representing [[My Beliefs]](/blog/my-beliefs) one way or another.

 Traditionally, information is categorized into different parts & categories like: